Mr-Un1k0d3r/SCShell/README.md

 # SCShell

-Fileless lateral movement tool that rely on ChangeServiceConfigA to run command.
+Fileless lateral movement tool that relies on ChangeServiceConfigA to run command.
 The beauty of this tool is that it doesn't perform authentication against SMB everything is performed over DCERPC.

 The utility can be used remotely WITHOUT registering a service or creating a service.
-It also doesn't have to drop any file on the remote system* (Depend on the technique used to execute code)
+It also doesn't have to drop any file on the remote system* (Depend on the technique used to execute

 # How it work

 Instead of creating a service it simply remotely open a service and modify the binary path name via the `ChangeServiceConfigA` API.

-Then it start the service.
+Then it starts the service.

 Everything is happening over DCERPC including authentication.